 Remember, patience and observation are key to successful microgreen gardening.
 Each growing cycle provides an opportunity to learn and refine your technique, making the journey as rewarding as the harvest.

 How To Harvest Pea Shoot Microgreens

-Harvest the shoots with a pair of scissors or a sharp knife, take about 4 inches off the top shoots when harvesting.
+Harvest the shoots with a pair of scissors or a sharp knife, and take about 4 inches off the top shoots when harvesting.
 Cut about half an inch above the coco coir, and there you go you have now successfully grown pea shoot microgreens!

 Washing and Drying Pea Shoot Microgreens

 After harvesting, rinse your pea shoot microgreens thoroughly under cold water using a colander.
 To dry them, spread them out on paper towels and allow them to air dry.

 If you're in a hurry, you can speed up the drying process by using a fan on a low setting.
 Keep in mind that freshly cut microgreens are best enjoyed immediately after drying.

 If you don't plan on consuming your entire harvest in one sitting, you'll need to store the leftover microgreens to prevent them from spoiling.